francescmarti00/dmu-multimedia/md/JS-part4-TECH2015.md

 ## Adding a JavaScript Slideshow to a website

-In this section, we are going to implement a JavaScript Slideshow to a website.
+In this section, we are going to add a JavaScript Slideshow to a website.
 As we have already seen, to create a JavaScript Slideshow is straightforward.
 This is the code we have seen in previous labs:

 ```JS